BJJ Glossary: Every Term You Need to Know

 J.

-Joint lock — a submission that forces a joint beyond its natural range of motion.
+Joint lock – a category of submissions that force a joint beyond its natural range of motion, including armbars, kimuras, kneebars, and wrist locks.

 K.

-Knee-on-belly — a dominant position where one fighter places their knee on the opponent’s stomach while standing over them.
+Knee-on-belly – a dominant control position where one fighter places their knee on the opponent’s abdomen.
+Worth 2 points in IBJJF competition.

 Kneebar – a submission that hyperextends the opponent’s knee joint.

-Knee shield — a guard that uses the knee to keep the opponent at distance and create openings for attacks.
+Knee shield – a half guard variation where the bottom player uses their knee as a barrier to keep the opponent at distance and create openings for sweeps and attacks.

 L.

-Lapel choke — a submission that uses the opponent’s gi lapel or jacket to compress the airways.
+Lapel choke – a category of chokes that use the opponent’s gi lapel to strangle.

 M.